rackerlabs/technical-blog/_posts/2019-04-30-cloud-for-customer-integration-with-outlook.md

 ![]({% asset_path 2019-04-30-cloud-for-customer-integration-with-outlook/Picture12.png %})

-You can select the following business object types for auto synchronization:
+You can select the following business object types for automatic synchronization:

 -	Opportunities
 -	Leads